open-telemetry/opentelemetry-specification/specification/context/api-propagators.md

 - allow pre-allocation of fields, especially in systems like gRPC Metadata
 - allow a single-pass over an iterator

-Returns list of fields that will be used by this formatter.
+Returns list of fields that will be used by `Propagator`s implementing this `Format`.

 ### Inject